 Nutrition Tips for Stroke Survivors

 Healthy food habits can help you reduce three risk factors for stroke — poor cholesterol levels, high blood pressure and excess weight.
-Diets high in saturated fat, trans fat and cholesterol can raise blood cholesterol levels.
-Diets high in salt can contribute to increased blood pressure, and high-calorie diets can contribute to obesity.
+Diets high in saturated fat and trans fat can raise blood cholesterol levels.
+Diets high in sodium can contribute to increased blood pressure, and high-calorie diets can contribute to obesity.
 A diet with five or more servings of fruits and vegetables per day may reduce the risk of stroke.

 The American Heart Association/American Stroke Association offers these recommendations for a healthy diet:

 - Eat a diet rich in vegetables and fruits.

 - Eat fish at least twice a week.

 - Limit saturated fat and trans fat.
 Avoiding partially hydrogenated oils will reduce trans fats.